pyscf/pyscf.github.io/source/user/mp.rst

   converged SCF energy = -99.9873974403487
   E(MP2) = -100.198764900659  E_corr = -0.211367460310054

-the Hartree--Fock energy, the MP2 energy and their difference, the MP2 correlation energy.
+namely, the Hartree--Fock energy, the MP2 energy and their difference, the MP2 correlation energy.

 .. note::